Activity for ‘Tane steals the show’

 Music

-• explore and share ideas about music from a range of sound environments and recognise that music serves a variety of purposes and functions in their lives and in their communities (Level 1 and 2)
+• explore and share ideas about music from a range of sound environments and recognize that music serves a variety of purposes and functions in their lives and in their communities (Level 1 and 2)

 • share music making with others; respond to live and recorded music (Level 1 and 2)